Increase your market share

 - email newsletters

 If you have lost a customer for this reason, your first step is to rebuild contact and prove that you understand their needs.
-For example you could send a letter expressing regret that they have stopped buying from you and making them a time-limited offer.
+For example, you could send a letter expressing regret that they have stopped buying from you and include a time-limited, personalised offer to encourage their return..

 It's worth trying a few times, but don't persist if you aren't getting any response.
 Many businesses have a limit to the number of times they contact lapsed customers - usually five or seven times.